 Talking about the diet regimes of people all around the world over the past five years, a significant percentage of athletes and sportspersons have switched their eating habits, going vegan.
-Of course, there was a time when vegan diet was considered weird for athletes as they need more energy and those who were vegetarian, used to change their diet routines, adding more of the red meat and eggs in their meals.
+Of course, there was a time when the vegan diet was considered weird for athletes as they need more energy and those who were vegetarian, used to change their diet routines, adding more red meat and eggs in their meals.

 Animal-based products don't have the raw source of protein and nutrition as they are a step above in the food chain and have excess wastes that take a lot of time to be digested, robbing your energy that can be consumed in performance.

-Plant-based diet feeds your body the essential factors to be strong that are protein, vitamin B and iron.
-A little bit alteration in your diet schedules can make bigger differences, providing more strength to your body along with a fit and shaped physique.
+A plant-based diet feeds your body the essential factors to be strong that are protein, vitamin B and iron.
+A little bit of alteration in your diet schedules can make bigger differences, providing more strength to your body along with a fit and shaped physique.

 Flaxseed has Omega 3 fatty acids that strengthen our muscles.
-Besides this, being rich in anti-oxidants and vitamin C, vegan diet helps in maintaining the elasticity of the skin.
+Besides this, being rich in antioxidants and vitamin C, a vegan diet helps in maintaining the elasticity of the skin.
 Nuts and grains are healthy for the digestive system as well.

-Plant-food contains antioxidants that support heart and the cardiovascular system of your body.
+Plant food contains antioxidants that support the heart and the cardiovascular system of your body.
 It reduces the risk of getting suffered from heart diseases, diabetes and cancer.
-The fibre and nutrients you gain through a vegan diet help you in balancing the blood sugar and cholesterol levels.
+The fibre and nutrients you gain through a vegan diet help you in balancing your blood sugar and cholesterol levels.

 Eating animal byproducts takes a lot more energy to digest, and the carb stays in the body for days long whereas digesting fruits, milk and veggies are easier and your intestine doesn't have to toil hard for breaking heavy complex carbs whereas, the maximum transit time to consume plant-food is hardly 4-5 hours.